tinus2572/VL53L4ED/README.md

 # VL53L4ED drivers and example applications

 This crate provides a platform-agnostic driver for the ST VL53L4ED proximity sensor driver.
-The [datasheet](https://www.st.com/en/imaging-and-photonics-solutions/VL53L4ED.html) and the [schematics](https://www.st.com/resource/en/schematic_pack/x-nucleo-53l7a1-schematic.pdf) provide all necessary information.
+The [ST page](https://www.st.com/en/imaging-and-photonics-solutions/VL53L4ED.html) provide all necessary information.
 This driver was built using the [embedded-hal](https://docs.rs/embedded-hal/latest/embedded_hal/) traits.
 The [stm32f4xx-hal](https://docs.rs/stm32f4xx-hal/latest/stm32f4xx_hal/) crate is also mandatory.
 Ensure that the hardware abstraction layer of your microcontroller implements the embedded-hal traits.